-The long-range plan also includes multiple grade crossing separation and improvement projects.
-CSX had previously identified the need for a grade separation of Causeway Boulevard (US 41) and the Rockport lead in Tampa.
+The SIS long-range plan also includes multiple grade crossing separation and improvement projects.
+CSX had previously identified the need for a grade separation of Causeway Boulevard (US 41) and the Rockport Lead track in Tampa.
 Causeway Boulevard is busy with commuter traffic during peak hours, and it is a primary means for trucks to access terminals at the Port of Tampa.
-There are multiple trains daily on the Rockport lead, resulting in delays to commuter and truck traffic.
-A similar project would be the grade separation of the North 50th Street crossing of the Palmetto Subdivision, which CSX identified as a need in the Hillsborough County MPO 2035 Long Range Transportation Plan Freight Mobility Technical Memorandum.
+There are multiple trains daily on the Rockport Lead, resulting in delays to commuter and truck traffic.
+A similar project would be the grade separation of the North 50th Street crossing South of Causeway Boulevard, which CSX identified as a need in the Hillsborough County TPO 2045 Long Range Transportation Plan Freight Mobility Technical Memorandum.